 The basis of the Hardiesmill herd was the Thornton herd of Aberdeen Angus, which was owned by Alison's family.

-Lady Thornton-Kemsley, Alison’s Grandmother, founded the Thornton Herd in 1949 at Thornton, Laurencekirk.
+Lady Thornton-Kemsley, Alison’s Grandmother, founded the Thornton Aberdeen Angus herd in 1949 at Thornton, Laurencekirk.
 Females came from Pitskelly and Derculich herds, all purchased at commercial prices.
 As cash allowed, further cows were added from Edenwood, Harviestoun, Charterhouse, Stype, Islabank, Sandon and Little Dean.
 Early stock bulls included Eulian of Kilham (by Perfect of Gaidrew), which was purchased for 500gns in 1955.

 In 1982, when retiring as Aberdeen Angus President, Nigel won the last Championship for Thornton (to date).
 Picador of Thornton won the Junior and Supreme titles at Perth, whilst the Senior and Reserve Supreme was also Thornton bred (Elmarko of Thornton).
 Both were by Elvar of Beath.